apereo/cas/cas-server-documentation/installation/Audits.md

 ### Database Audits
-If you intend to use a database for auditing functionality, adjust the audit manager mapping in `cas.properties` to match the configuration below:
+If you intend to use a database for auditing functionality, adjust the audit manager mapping in `application.properties` to match the configuration below:

 ```properties
 #CAS components mappings